Ben & Esther's Vegan Jewish Deli

 Ben & Esther's Vegan Jewish Deli, or simply Ben & Esther's, is a small chain of vegan Jewish delis in the United States.
 Founded in Portland, Oregon, in 2019, the business has also operated in California and Washington.

 History

 Oregon

 Founder and owner Justin King opened the original restaurant on Sandy Boulevard in northeast Portland's Roseway neighborhood in 2019.

 A second location opened on Northeast Alberta in the Vernon neighborhood.
 In 2022, the shop was vandalized by someone who spray-painted a swastika on a sign.

 California

 Locations have operated in San Diego and Oceanside.

 Washington

 An outpost operated on Seattle's Capitol Hill.
 The location closed at the end of 2023.

+Reception

+Ben & Esther's won in the Best Vegan Deli and Best Vegan Portland Restaurant categories of VegNews 2023 restaurant awards and overview of the nation's 28 best vegan eateries.
+The business ranked second in the Best Vegan Butcher Shop & Deli and Best Vegan Deli categories in 2024 and 2026, respectively.
+Ben & Esther's was a runner-up in the Best Deli category of Willamette Week annual 'Best of Portland' readers' poll in 2024.
+The business ranked second and was a finalist in the same category in 2025 and 2026, respectively.